CM4all/beng-proxy/doc/control.rst

 - ``RELOAD_STATE``: Reload state from the :ref:`state directories
   <state>` and apply it to the current process.

+- ``DISCONNECT_DATABASE``: Disconnect all database connections
+  matching the payload.
+This is usually received and handled by `myproxy <https://github.com/CM4all/myproxy>`__ processes and the payload is the account identifier.

 Only ``TCACHE_INVALIDATE``,
 ``FLUSH_FILTER_CACHE``, ``STATS`` and ``NODE_STATUS`` are allowed when received via IP.
 The other commands are only accepted from clients